Stamplay/stamplay-js-sdk/README.md

 ```

 # One more thing
-Go to [API Reference](https://stamplay.com/docs/jssdk) to see full api reference and a lot of examples
+Go to [API Reference](https://stamplay.com/docs/jssdk) to see a lot of examples
 Enjoy!